The Throne Trilogy

 About the author

 Dan Raiden is a retired healthcare executive and Professional Engineer (PE), formerly licensed in the state of Oklahoma.
 He holds a bachelor's degree in Mechanical Engineering (University of Oklahoma, BSME), master's degrees in Business Administration (Oklahoma Christian University, MBA), and Theological Studies (Louisiana Baptist University, MTS).His work engages Scripture, philosophy, and culture with a concern for how human beings live in light of the coming kingdom.
+Dan and his wife, Linda, have three grown daughters and one granddaughter.

 If these claims disturb you, that is not an accident.